NREL/wind-hybrid-open-controller/_sources/controllers.md

 Reads in current power production from the generator(s), the current hydrogen production rate, and the hydrogen rate reference.
 Contains logic to set the generator power reference using a proportional gain applied to the error between the current hydrogen production rate and the hydrogen production reference.
 The proportional gain is scaled by the current power production to handle the difference of several magnitudes between the power and the hydrogen production rate.

 The power reference computed is then passed to a secondary power generation plant controller, which is assigned to the `HydrogenPlantController` on instantiation.
-This secondary power generation controller could be {ref}`controllers_wfpowertracking` for a wind-only plant, {ref}`controllers_simplehybrid` for a hybrid generation plant, etc.
+This secondary power generation controller could be {ref}`controllers_wfpowertracking` for a wind-only plant, {ref}`controllers_generichybrid` for a hybrid generation plant, etc.

+`controller_parameters` may include keys:
+- `nominal_plant_power_kW`: the nominal power of the electrolysis plant, used to scale the proportional gain for computing the power reference.
+- `nominal_hydrogen_rate_kgps`: the nominal hydrogen production rate of the plant, used to scale the proportional gain for computing the power reference (units kg/s).
+- `generator_controller`: a Hycon controller for the power generation component(s) of the plant, which is assigned to the `HydrogenPlantController` on instantiation and to which the computed power reference is passed.
+- `hydrogen_controller_gain`: the proportional gain for computing the power reference from the hydrogen production error.

 (controllers_batterymarket)=
 ### BatteryPriceSOCController